Animal Shelters Dive Into Fundraising

 So how did these dog day swims come to be?

-An old Bark magazine story sparked the idea for the Humane Society of the Palouse.
-Managers took the idea to the city of Moscow and the Hamilton Lowe Aquatic Center, and found both supportive and eager to develop the idea.
+In Moscow, the inspiration came from a story in Bark magazine.
+Managers at the Humane Society of the Palouse took the idea to the city of Moscow and the Hamilton Lowe Aquatic Center, and found both supportive and eager to develop the idea.

-Other chapters of the Humane Society and animal shelters in the Northwest hold fundraisers which include animal participation.
-Both the Spokane Humane Society and the Humane Society for Seattle/King County host benefit walks.
-Spokane’s Parade of Paws is a rally (a choice of two or four miles) open to anyone and everyone, with pet or without.
-Seattle’s Walk for the Animals is a two mile dog-friendly walk that sees more than 1,000 participants each year.
+Beside dog swims, there are other animal participation fundraisers around the Northwest.The Spokane Humane Society and the Humane Society for Seattle/King County both host benefit walks.
+Spokane’s Parade of Paws is a two or four mile walk open to anyone and everyone, with pet or without.
+The walk aims to benefit the animals at the Spokane Humane Society waiting for their forever home.
+Seattle Humane's Walk for the Animals is a two mile dog-friendly walk that sees more than 1,000 participants each year.
 Along with the main event, Seattle’s humane society showcases pet contests, adoptions and giveaways.